Toutai Kefu: Personal life

+Kefu's is the son of Fatai Kefu, a member of the Tongan team that caused a huge upset by beating the Wallabies at Ballymore in 1973.

 Kefu is married to his wife Rachel and they have an adult son and daughter and live in Coorparoo, a suburb of Brisbane.

 On 16 August 2021 Kefu and his family were allegedly the victims of a violent home invasion in which all four family members were seriously injured and required surgery.
 Reportedly the Kefus were at home when three people broke in and a brawl erupted during which Kefu was stabbed in the liver and abdomen.
 Kefu told reporters that his son showed no fear as he helped him to fight off two of the alleged attackers.
 “He absolutely went into beast mode,” Kefu said.
 A 15-year-old male was charged with four counts of attempted murder, three counts of assault causing grievous bodily harm and one count each of unlawful use of a motor vehicle, breaking and entering, burglary and deprivation of liberty.
 This prompted statements of support from the rugby community both in Australia and overseas.